scvalex/ltc/docs/final.md

 At this point, "Node B" has to combine the two changes that lead to "State 4.1" and "State 4.2" into a single change that leads to "State 5".
-It does this by taking all the changes the led to the two diverging states and combines them.
+It does this by taking all the changes the led to the two diverging states and combining them.
 If, as in our example, both nodes made changes to the same value, the diffs to the value are also combined.
 Finally, it applies the combined merged changes to the most recent common ancestor, in our case "State 3", and thus obtains "State 5".